Ondaweb/REFLEXES/README.md

 # Reflexes
-Placeholder for the evolution of reflexes
+A program that models the evolution of a reflex in organisms with a simulated nervous system that has modifiable synapses compared to one that doesn't.